Mortgage Basics #Home Buying #Real Estate #Renewal and Refinancing

 Create a Financial Plan

 Whether you’re a first-time or seasoned buyer, creating a budget can help you understand how your money is allocated each month, helping you stay on track with spending and savings.
-Having a budget can also help you determine areas of discretionary spending that you could cut back if necessary to help you withstand higher interest rates.
+Having a budget can also help you determine areas of discretionary spending that you could cut back on to help boost your savings and prepare for potential future rate increases.

 Building an emergency fund can help you plan for the future.
-Having an emergency fund readily available can help you weather any changes to your financial situation by giving you a buffer to fall back on.
+Having one readily available can give you a buffer to fall back on and help weather any changes to your financial situation.

 Additionally, having a financial plan and making timely bill payments will help you improve your credit score.
 A higher credit score can help you secure the best interest rates, which will help you save money on interest over the life of your mortgage.